Did you know that childbirth and parenting education before delivery can improve outcomes?

 4. A smoother transition to life with a newborn .

-This is why our curriculum of holistic webinars is a vital component of how EmmaWell supports happy and healthy pregnancies.
-Our webinars are informative, entertaining, and taught by seasoned medical professionals, including OBs, Midwives, IBCLCs and NICU Nurses.
-And most importantly, they’re proven to help moms and their families.
+This is why our comprehensive curriculum of webinars is such a vital component of how EmmaWell supports happy and healthy pregnancies.
+Our webinars are informative, entertaining, and taught by seasoned medical professionals such as OB providers, Lactation Consultants, Pediatric Nurses, Physical Therapists, and Sleep Experts.
+And more importantly, they’re proven to help moms and their families.

 1. Reduced anxiety about labor and delivery and the transition to parenthood